Shafaqsy/Covid_19_Vaccination_Effects/README.md

 Random forest turned out a zero accuracy score.
 Random forest only work on classification problem to

 ## Description of how they have trained the model thus far, and any additional training that will take place
+Since the objective of our model was to forecast the mortality and cases rates, the models accuracy was determined through by SMSE values.
+This number would tell us how far the predicted value is from our actual.
 ##  Description and explanation of model’s confusion matrix, including final accuracy score